Mesothelioma Screening

 Imaging Tests

-- PET scans can identify areas of increased metabolic activity in the body that can indicate cancer and also help determine the cancer stage.
+• PET scans can find areas of high metabolic activity in the body.
+This can indicate cancer and help determine its stage.

 Biomarker Tests